manalynx/100-days-of-code/log.md

 2- Done with the painting project.\
 3- Started with the next project at FCC ,code to build a piano.\

 **Thoughts** Today's progress was very good compared to the past two days.
-I completed bulding a painting using html and CSS the project focused mainly on SVG icons, CSS positioning.
+I completed bulding a painting using html and CSS\
+the project focused mainly on SVG icons, CSS positioning.\
+Then i finished building a piano using html and CSS too.